whole-tale/wt-design-docs/development/mockups/tale-importing/index.rst

    1. [See Mockup 1]

-Proposed Mockup 3: Use the Compose Page
+Proposed Mockup 3: Use the Compose Page - Accepted
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^